intel-analytics/BigDL-2.x/pyzoo/zoo/examples/orca/learn/pytorch/sentiment/README.md

-# Pytorch Sentiment example
+# PyTorch Sentiment example

-We demonstrate how to easily show the graphical results of running synchronous distributed PyTorch training using PyTorch Estimator of Project Orca in Analytics Zoo.
+We demonstrate how to easily show the results of running synchronous distributed PyTorch training using PyTorch Estimator of Project Orca in Analytics Zoo.
 We use the LSTMClassifier to train on IMDB dataset.
 See [here](https://github.com/prakashpandey9/Text-Classification-Pytorch) for the original single-node version of this example.
-We provide the "torch_distributed" PyTorch training backend for this example.
-We provide the "torch_distributed" PyTorch training backend for this example.
+We provide two distributed PyTorch training backends for this example, namely "bigdl" and "torch_distributed".
+You can run with either backend as you wish.

-# Prepare the environment
+## Prepare the environment

 We recommend you to use Anaconda to prepare the environment, especially if you want to run on a yarn cluster: